telliott99/MyUnix/git2-usage.rst

 **Shell scripts**

 Working on examples for git, I found it useful to setup (and destroy) the same project multiple times.
-To automate this, I wrote the following shell script:
+To automate this, I wrote the following shell script.
+It works similarly to the Python script we saw previously.
+Just do ``chmod u+x git.sh`` on  it first.

 ``git.sh``:

 .. literalinclude:: /_static/git.sh

-To execute it, just put the file ``git.sh`` on the Desktop and do:
+To execute it, put the file ``git.sh`` on the Desktop and do:

 .. sourcecode:: bash